 These sticky gooey, monster rice bubble treats are really easy to make, they don’t require any baking, and they’re perfect for a Halloween party

+This is a great Halloween treat for kids to cook!
 And if the kids are going to make a mess in the kitchen, it may as well be a big, sticky, delicious mess!

 Instead of making rice bubble treats in a traditional slab and cutting them into squares, we dolloped spoonfuls into individual cupcake liners.
 Their rough, random, ball-ish shapes look like little sticky gooey monsters.
 Add some green food colouring, some eyes and some mouths, and you have little hand-sized monster treats!